17 Mistakes Everyone Makes At Fancy Restaurants

 Talking with food in your mouth

 In casual dining situations, jumping into the conversation when you still have a bite of food in your mouth is more of a pet peeve for many people than it is a taboo.
 After all, it's not likely anyone is going to take you to task for talking with food in your mouth at a backyard BBQ.
 But if you're at an upscale eatery, that same behavior will definitely be considered poor form.
-In an interview with HuffPost, Patricia Napier-Fitzpatrick — founder and president of The Etiquette School of New York — singled out that unrefined habit.
-"There are a number of 'sins,' but I suppose the worst would be talking with food in your mouth," she said.
-Interestingly though, correcting someone for doing just that is also improper etiquette.
-"It is considered rude to correct or embarrass someone in front of other people," she added.

 If you're out to eat at an upscale restaurant and someone asks you a question, just remember this tip from Napier-Fitzpatrick.
-"If someone asks you a question when you have just taken a bite, the best thing to do is simply raise your finger as in 'just a minute' to let them know you will answer their question as soon as you have finished chewing and swallowed the bit of food," she said.
+"If someone asks you a question when you have just taken a bite, the best thing to do is simply raise your finger as in 'just a minute' to let them know you will answer their question as soon as you have finished chewing and swallowed the bite of food," she said.

 Making a big deal out of the bill

 Paying the bill at a fancy restaurant should be a non-event.
-The most favored way to do this is to give your card to the maître-d' at the start of the meal and informing them you'll sign the check on the way out, per BestLife.
-There are other ways to handle the bill discreetly though.
+The most favored way to do this is to give your card to the maître-d' at the start of the meal and inform them you'll sign the check on the way out, per BestLife.
+There are other ways to handle the bill discreetly, though.
 Jonathan Cook, a Quora commenter with over a decade of experience as a fine dining server, suggests one alternative.
 "Rather than the 'pretend to go to the bathroom and hand your card to the waiter approach,' I recommend calling ahead of time and putting your credit card on file with the restaurant," Cook wrote in a 2018 Quora thread.

 When you visit a fine dining establishment with a group and you don't drop your card off at the beginning, your server will bring the bill to your table.
-So, if you want paying the bill not to be a distraction, make it clear you are the host.
+So, if you don't want paying the bill to be a distraction, make it clear you are the host.
 "In a fine dining environment, when a server delivers the bill to a table, he or she will either place it nearest the host or hand it directly to him/her if the host reaches out for it, or place the bill in the center of the table if the host is not clearly certain (for example, if more than one person orders wine or food for the table as a whole)," KQED writer Michael Procopio shared in 2009.